FarronF/limerick-council-meetings/meetings/2020/10/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st September 2020.md

 housing is the primary use and therefore would be acceptable in principle.
 The issue of provision

-and availability of local education places for primary and secondary education has been dealt at an--- 7
+and availability of local education places for primary and secondary education has been dealt at an
+---
+7

 early stage during the plan making process.